 International students are required to pay a deposit of £3,000 towards their course costs.
 Some US Nationals receiving Federal Aid may not be required to do so.

-Undergraduate students: if you agree to take the full Direct Loan and the full Parent PLUS Loan, the university deducts your fees from your disbursements and you are not required to pay a deposit in advance.
+Undergraduate students: if you agree to take the full Direct Loan and the full Parent PLUS Loan, the university deducts your fees from your disbursement and you are not required to pay a deposit in advance.
 If you are only entitled to the standard maximum Direct Loan and you have not arranged a further private loan, you will need to pay a deposit.

-Postgraduate students: if you agree to take the full Direct Loan and/or a full Graduate PLUS loan, the university will deduct your fees from your disbursements and you are not required to pay a deposit.
+Postgraduate students: if you agree to take the full Direct Loan and/or a full Graduate PLUS loan, the university will deduct your fees from your disbursement and you are not required to pay a deposit.

 In all instances, if you are not eligible or have not applied for sufficient funds to cover your tuition fee, you must pay a deposit.
 You can also choose to pay a deposit to reduce the deduction from your disbursements.